At High Brew we’re passionate about giving back

 Especially to the families that make our industry possible

-High Brew Coffee is proud to give a portion of the sales from every purchase to support the delosAndes Cooperativa.
-This co-op is located in the Antioquia region of Colombia and consists of 3,857 members; one third of which are women.
-Together they comprise over 65,000 acres of coffee farms.
+High Brew Coffee is proud to give a portion of the sales from every purchase to support local farms and farmers in Colombia.
+Our partnership supports over 65,000 acres of coffee farms in the Antioquia region.

 High Brew’s contribution supports these farmers through: infrastructure development, environmental sustainability, loan programs, fair and equitable wage practices, and education grant programs.
 High Brew chooses to only purchase coffee from the highest quality sources while helping them achieve greater profitability with less environmental impact on our planet.
 Many of High Brew Coffee consumers share this same sentiment which makes this relationship a “win-win” all around!